Royce Lewis Player Props: Twins vs. Red Sox

 Royce Lewis At The Plate

-- Lewis is batting .311 with a double, three home runs and two walks.
+- Lewis is batting .308 with two doubles, three home runs and two walks.

-- In 17.6% of his games this year, he has gone deep, and 4.8% of his trips to the dish.
+- He has gone deep in 16.7% of his games this year, and 4.5% of his trips to the dish.

-- In six games this season (35.3%), Lewis has picked up an RBI, and in three of those games (17.6%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.

-- He has scored in seven games this season (41.2%), but has had no multi-run games.
+- He has scored in eight of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.